gmaclennan/project-geojson/README.md

 ### `var objStream = projectStream.obj([fromProjection,] toProjection)`

-Returns and `objectMode` transform stream that expects and returns a stream of GeoJSON feature objects.
+Returns an `objectMode` transform stream that expects and returns a stream of GeoJSON feature objects.

 ### Example